SeanROlszewski/DipsyFunkPP/README.md

 ### Why DipsyFunk? ###

 * Standardized, clean, and consolidated interface across all your DSP code.
 All of DipsyFunk's implementation is in a single header file.
 * No subclassing or type hierarchies are necessary to represent DSP logic.
+Just code the difference equation and you're done!
 * Signal-rate and control-rate parameters are easily passed into the DSP logic from GUI components or other subroutines.
+Access them through the provided interface out of the box.
 * Type agnostic - take advantage of whatever bit-depth you choose as soon as you begin writing your DSP logic.
+Use any APIs custom numerical type as well.

 ### How do I get set up? ###